Manage and respond to security alerts

 Filter according to the alerts you want to handle in bulk.

-In this example, we've selected all alerts with severity of 'Informational' for the resource 'ASC-AKS-CLOUD-TALK'.
+In this example, the alerts with severity of

-Use the checkboxes to select the alerts to be processed - or use the checkbox at the top of the list to select them all.
+Use the checkboxes to select the alerts to be processed.

-In this example, we've selected all alerts.
-Notice that the Change status button is now available.
+In this example, all alerts are selected.
+The Change status button is now available.

 Use the Change status options to set the desired status.

-The alerts shown in the current page will have their status changed to the selected value.
+The alerts shown in the current page have their status changed to the selected value.